 However, my reason for doing a review on Clarisonic is because I have observed changes in my client’s skin that use the brush, and some of the changes have not been beneficial to the health of their skin.
 Since my goal is to offer helpful skin care tips to allow you to become a smarter skin care consumer, I feel that this is important information to share with all of you who currently use it, or are considering purchasing it.
-(NOTE: The same rules can apply for other brands that making rotating brushes.)
+(NOTE: The same rules can apply for other brands that make rotating or sonic brushes.)

 What is Clarisonic?

 Clarisonic is a skin care tool sold at specialty beauty stores that uses a soft, gentle brush that oscillates back and forth over the skin and claims to remove six times more makeup than cleansing by hand.

 Yet to me, Clarisonic is really just an exfoliating tool to physically lift off dry skin cells and, in the process, remove dirt and makeup.
 Exfoliation is the action that the bristles create when rubbed over the skin.

-My problem with Clarisonic is not the brush itself, because the exfoliating benefits are very important.
-However, I do have a serious concern with how often they recommend using it.
+My problem with Clarisonic is not the brush itself, because the exfoliating benefits are very important, but I have a serious concern with how often they recommend using it.
 They say it’s gentle enough to use twice daily, but it is my belief that this is way too much when combining with other exfoliating products you are probably already using.

 While it may feel gentle enough to use twice a day, you have to understand how exfoliation affects the skin.
 Clarisonic brush, facial scrubs, acids, enzymes, wash cloths or whatever form you gets yours in can cause skin damage and may lead to aging if used too frequently.